 Allergic Contact Dermatitis With Topical Corticosteroids

-Allergic contact dermatitis to any component of topical corticosteroids is usually diagnosed by a failure to heal rather than a clinical exacerbation.
-Clinical diagnosis of allergic contact dermatitis can be confirmed by patch testing.
+Allergic contact dermatitis to a topical corticosteroid is usually diagnosed by observing a failure to heal rather than a clinical exacerbation.
+Such an observation should be corroborated with appropriate diagnostic patch testing.

 Allergic Contact Dermatitis With Topical Calcipotriene